-Crowns And Bridges In New York, NY
+Crowns And Bridges In Midtown, NY

 Crowns and bridges?
 Do you know the difference between these two dental prosthetics?
-Dr. Scott C. Province offers both in his New York, NY, office.
+Dr. Scott C. Province offers both in his Midtown, NY, office.
 They are great ways to protect and preserve smiles damaged by decay, gum disease and tooth loss.
 Read here about these common restorative treatments and their outstanding results.

 Should you just extract a damaged tooth?